paretoman/votekit/tutorial/voteCasters.md

   * voteFractionByCan: The fraction of plurality votes for a candidate.
 * score
   * scoreSumByCan: number of votes times score, summed for each candidate.
-  * scoreAverageByCan: average score for each candidate. = scoreSumByCan / totalCount. number of votes times score divided by max score, summed for each candidate. (not used)
+  * scoreAverageByCan: average score for each candidate. = scoreSumByCan / totalVotes. number of votes times score divided by max score, summed for each candidate. (not used)
   * scoreFractionAverageByCan: average fractional score for each candidate.
 * ranking
   * bordaScores: The borda scores for each candidate for one vote.